Osmose/phantomake/docs/usage.md

 title: Usage
 ---

-### How to run Phantomake

-There are two ways to run Phantomake:

-- If you are comfortable with using a terminal, use the [terminal command](#terminal-command).
-- If you don't want to use the terminal, then try [PhantoGUI](#phantogui).

 ### Terminal Command

 Phantomake is a terminal command.
 If you're unfamiliar with using a terminal, [MDN has a tutorial that can teach you the basics](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line).